processone/docs.ejabberd.im/content/tutorials/mysql.md

 ## Switch modules to use MySQL instead of Mnesia

 At this stage, only the authentication / user base has been moved to MySQL.
-For data managed by modules, ejabberd still use internal database as default.
+For data managed by modules, ejabberd still uses the Mnesia internal database by default; you can decide to use MySQL on a module-by-module basis.

 For each modules that support SQL backend, you can pass option `db_type: sql` to use your configured MySQL database.
 Switch can be